w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to assess knowledge:

-* Portfolio &mdash; Have students create a page with accessible content structures, including title, headings, links, paragraphs, and lists.
-Assess how students include accessible titles, headings, links, paragraphs, and lists in their pages.
+* Portfolio &mdash; Have students create a page with accessible content structures, including headings, links, paragraphs, and lists.
+Assess how students include accessible headings, links, paragraphs, and lists in their pages.
 * @@@

 ## Teaching Resources